keithbuhler/keithbuhler.github.io/content/CV/cv-buhler.md

 8. "Life Experience as a Text: Learning From Initiatives," Biola University, CA 2007.

-### AWARDS AND HONORS

-Travel Funding, University of Kentucky Philosophy Department (2014, 2015, 2016)
-Travel Funding, University of Kentucky Graduate School (2014)
-Teaching Assistantship, University of Kentucky (2012-2016)
-Perpetual Member of the Torrey Honors Institute, Academic Honors Society (2004)

 ### LANGUAGES
 Reading proficiency in Ancient Greek
 Speaking fluency in Spanish
-Basic programming in HTML, CSS, and LaTex
+Basic programming knowledge of HTML, CSS, and LaTex

 ### AFFILIATIONS
-Society of Medieval and Renaissance Philosophy, 2012-present
-American Philosophical Association, 2014-present
 Society of Orthodox Philosophers in America, 2014-present
 International Society for MacIntyrean Enquiry, 2015-present
+Society of Medieval and Renaissance Philosophy, 2012-2017
+American Philosophical Association, 2014-2017